Sellafield leg amputee worker awarded settlement

 Kenneth Brown, 64, from Workington, was employed by a contractor at the Sellafield site when another worker hit him with a cherry picker in May 2011.

 He sustained "extensive crush injuries" and had to have his left leg amputated above the knee.

 The Unite union said the money will "never compensate" for the ordeal.

 Mr Brown was working as a mechanical fitter for Johnson Controls Ltd, who admitted failing to ensure the safety of its employees.

-Johnson Controls said Mr Brown was "partly to blame" for the accident, but agreed to award him damages.'No training'
+Johnson Controls said Mr Brown was "partly to blame" for the accident, but agreed to award him damages.

 Johnson Controls pleaded guilty of one breach of health and safety legislation.

 The HSE said: "The investigation found that Mr Brown and other staff at Johnson Controls had escorted cherry pickers on foot several times a month, for at least 14 months, prior to him being injured.

 "The only advice the company gave to its employees when directing cherry pickers was to wear a high visibility waistcoat.
 No specific training was provided for the task."